Table of Contents

 What are video analytics for retail stores?

 In a retail environment, video analytics apply AI and machine-learning models to footage captured by existing IP cameras.
-The software automatically measures foot traffic, dwell time, queue lengths, product interaction, and employee activities, then converts this information into easy-to-read dashboards.
-Because insights arrive in real time, managers no longer have to sit through hours of video; instead, they receive clear data that informs decisions on merchandising, staffing, and loss prevention.
-This shift explains why video analytics in retail store deployments are becoming a core part of in-store analytics strategies.
+The software acts as an always-on junior teammate, automatically measuring foot traffic, dwell time, queue lengths, product interaction, and employee activities.
+It then converts this information into easy-to-read dashboards.

 How can a camera system improve retail store operations?